erikyao/erikyao.github.io/_posts/2015-05-13-cpp-the-rule-of-threefive.md

 -----

-There 5 (only 3 before C++11) basic operations to control copies of class objects:
+There are 5 (only 3 before C++11) basic operations to control copies of class objects:

 - copy constructor
 - copy-assignment operator
-- destructor.
-Moreover
+- destructor
 - (C++11) move constructor
 - (C++11) move-assignment operator

 Ordinarily these 5 operations should be thought of as a unit.
 In general, it is unusual to need one without needing to define them all.

-One rule of thumb to use when you decide whether a class needs to define its own versions of these 5 operations is to decide first whether the class needs a destructor:
+One rule of thumb is to decide **first** whether the class needs a destructor:

 - Often, the need for a destructor is more obvious than the need for the copy constructor or assignment operator.
 - If the class needs a destructor, it almost surely needs a copy constructor and copy-assignment operator as well.